 San Francisco’s secret “thropes”-only club seemed like the place every werewolf had to experience at least once, but Samson felt himself experiencing was overwhelm and regret.
 And so he had slunk off into the farthest, darkest corner of the room just to observe.
 The club seemed to understand its clientele&

-What they discovered was an unexpected sight, to say the least: two rogue werewolves, gaunt and covered in ragged pelts, beating another to death.
-Werewolves fighting was an everyday occurrence, but attempting murder inside someone else’s territory was not.
+What they discovered was an unexpected sight, to say the least: two rogue werewolves, easily identified by their gaunt skin and ragged pelts, beating another to death.
+Werewolf fights were everyday occurrence, but attempted murder inside someone else’s territory was not.
 The Argo pack did not care for intruders; trouble-making intruders were cast out with extreme prejudice.

 He didn’t have time to think before Hatchet howled a battle-cry and charged into the fray.
-Sammy, urged by instinct and loyalty, followed his mentor.
-The fracas
+Sammy, urged by instinct and loyalty, followed his mentor